A qualitative study of the generalized dispersive systems with time-delay: The unbounded case: Concluding remarks

 \subsection{Weak versus strong damping mechanism}

-Observe that taking $\beta(x)=0$, in the Theorems \ref{t23}, \ref{t36}, \ref{t41} and \ref{t42}, the results are still valid and we do not need to use \eqref{215}.
-However, for a more general framework, we keep this term.
-Taking in mind that $\beta(x)\neq0$, additionally, we can consider $\lambda_0$ and $\lambda$ are constants such that and the delay $\tau$ is sufficiently small, so Theorem \ref{t36} give us the exponential stability for the solution of \eqref{11a}.
+Observe that taking $\beta(x)=0$ in Theorems \ref{t36} and \ref{t42}, the results are still valid.
+However, we keep this term for a more general framework.
+Keeping in mind that $\beta(x)\neq0$, additionally, we can consider $\lambda_0$ and $\lambda$ are constants such that $\vert\lambda\vert<\lambda_0,$ and the delay $\tau$ is sufficiently small, so Theorem \ref{t36} gives us the exponential stability for the solution of \eqref{11}.
 This is possible using the method introduced in \cite{NPSicon06} for wave equations.
 In fact, in this case, we choose a sufficiently small delay $\tau$ and a constant $\gamma$ such that